Victor-Avelar/mobile-tower-defence/README.md

 # mobile-tower-defence
-The main package of interest is under core tagames stands for Thompson Avelar Games, what we decided to name this project.
+The main package of interest is under core.
+Tagames stands for Thompson Avelar Games, what we decided to name this project.